 - Mood changes like irritability or drowsiness.

-- Constant thirst and the urge to go to bathroom.
+- Constant thirst and the urge to go to the bathroom.

 How is hypokalemia diagnosed?